 So it’s not about your total estrogens.
 It’s about your total estrogen metabolites.
 Nutritional status, liver health, stress, diet, and sleep all determine which metabolic pathways are used.
-Gene mutations such as COMT and MTHFR also impair your ability to methylate and detoxify your hormones, as do a number of environmental and lifestyle factors that I’ll get into more in depth later.
+Gene mutations such as COMT and MTHFR also impair your ability to methylate and detoxify your hormones, as do a number of environmental and lifestyle factors that I’ll describe in more detail later.

 Health Risks Associated with Estrogen Dominance

 By far the biggest risk associated with estrogen dominance is hormone-dependent cancer including breast cancer in both women and men, uterine and ovarian cancers in women, and prostate cancer in men.3 Breast cancer specifically is more rampant than ever.
 One in eight women will get breast cancer in her lifetime.4